swyxio/ai-notes/Monthly Notes/Mar 2024 notes.md

 - [Stable Diffusion 3 Research Paper](https://news.ycombinator.com/item?id=39599958) ([pdf](https://stabilityai-public-packages.s3.us-west-2.amazonaws.com/Stable+Diffusion+3+Paper.pdf))
 	- Stable Diffusion 3 outperforms state-of-the-art text-to-image generation systems such as DALL·E 3, Midjourney v6, and Ideogram v1 in typography and prompt adherence, based on human preference evaluations.
 	- Our new Multimodal Diffusion Transformer (MMDiT) architecture uses separate sets of weights for image and language representations, which improves text understanding and spelling capabilities compared to previous versions of SD3.
+- Cohere Command R
+	- [good for Tool Use](https://twitter.com/aidangomez/status/1767516407254712723) - beats mixtral on "tool talk" benchmark, but not as good as GPT3.5T, "multi-hop" (call a function and then use that output as input to another tool call before responding) coming
 - Cerebras WSE-3: [4trillion Transistors](https://news.ycombinator.com/item?id=39693356)
 	- Built on 5nm, this chip increases the cores to over 900,000, has four trillion transistors, and doubles training performance over WSE-2.
 Each system costs a few million, but the price hasn't gone up, and these systems are being used globally to overcome the bottlenecks that GPUs can't get rid of.
 	- [Training Giant Neural Networks Using Weight Streaming on Cerebras Wafer-Scale Clusters](https://f.hubspotusercontent30.net/hubfs/8968533/Virtual%20Booth%20Docs/CS%20Weight%20Streaming%20White%20Paper%20111521.pdf)